urmilparikh95/Slack-App/DEPLOY.md

 ```
 /invite @Droid Recommender
 ```
-4. The next step is to configure the Bot.
+4. The next step is to configure the Bot with a Github repository.
 For configuring the Bot, type the following in the chat box:

 ```
 @Droid Recommender please configure me